nolannbiron/avest-technical-test/README.md

 ## Files

 There are 3 files that should help you to complete this test :
-- mocks.ts: This file contains the user data that you will use to authenticate a user.
+- userMock.ts: This file contains the user data that you will use to authenticate a user.
 - App.tsx: This file should contains the routes of the app.
 - globals.scss: This file contains the TailwindCSS configuration.